Some information about me

 My professional training

 I have continued my interest in human development over the years.
 Along the way I did a Masters in counselling and a Graduate Certificate of Mental Health Practice at Uni and a Clinical Diploma in Somatic Psychotherapy with a private college.

 After I finished my studies, I won a counselling internship with the Victorian AIDS Council; I saw clients there for two years.

 This work is very interesting and personally rewarding, and I am dedicated to working with people to help them overcome their difficulties.

 I have a strong commitment to my professional learning.
 This means I read widely from both within and outside the field, attend training and professional development, and contribute to professional discussions of techniques and philosophy with others in the mental health profession.
 I have also had my own psychotherapy for quite extended periods.

-In addition to my clinical work, I lecture in counselling theory and skills at the Jansen Newman Institute in their Bachelor in Applied Social Science degree.
+In addition to my clinical work, I lecture in counselling theory and skills at The University of New England and at Torrens University/ Jansen Newman Institute.

 My professional associations